Dr Lynn Turner

 Teaching and supervision

-As co-HoD, Lynn's teaching is restricted to teaching on the core course for the MA in Contemporary Art Theory.
+As co-HoD, Lynn's teaching is restricted.
+This academic year she also co-leads the PhD in Visual Culture and convenes the associated seminars.
 She has taught modules on sexual poetics and the animal question in visual culture as well as contributing to core delivery on the history of art and visual culture.

 Being part of the department’s research clusters on ‘Environmental Humanities and Ecologies,’ ‘Sexes, Genders, Genres,’ and ‘Philosophy, Critical and Visual Theory,’ Dr Lynn Turner currently supervises doctoral theses on: lubrication, surrogacy, breath, hysteria and yoga.
 She welcomes proposals for research on deconstruction; animal studies; plant studies; feminist philosophy; contemporary visual culture; aural culture particularly the voice/speech relation, and science fiction.